 I was shocked to recently (yes, recently!) learn that take-away coffee cups are not recyclable in my city.
 Though I’ve had a reusable coffee cup for a while now, it hasn’t always accompanied me to the local cafe.
 Until now.
 I’ve decided to grant myself permission to order a takeaway drink only if I have my reusable cup with me - no excuses.
 So far so good, with thanks to the barista who let me run back to the car to get my reusable cup!

-This famous reusable coffee cup originated in coffee-obsessed Melbourne but it's now slowly taking over Canada.
+This reusable coffee cup originated in coffee-obsessed Melbourne but it's now slowly making its way around the world.
 They're made of soda lime glass and sustainably sourced cork.
 I've been using one for a few years and love the feel of it in my hand, and my tea tastes just like it would out of a standard mug.
 Check out their website to see all the colour options, or even design your own combination.